 Each student takes three classes, which are scheduled at specific periods during the week [2].
-Class periods fall into three categories: 65-minute periods three times weekly, 50minute periods four times weekly, and 110-minute periods twice weekly.
-In addition, each class has an additional Xperiod of 50 minutes that a lecturer may or may not use.
-The earliest classes start at 8.45 AM and the latest finishes at 5.50 PM.
-Students' transcripts indicate what classes they took.
-The registrar office has the schedule and location for each class.
+Classes fall into three categories: 65-minute periods three times weekly, 50-minute periods four times weekly, and 110-minute periods twice weekly.
+In addition, each class has an additional X-period of 50 minutes that a lecturer may or may not use.
+The earliest classes start at 8.45 AM and the latest finishes at 5.50 AM.
+Without knowing in advance what classes students take we can simply use cluster analysis based on location during the academic week and automatically determine which classes they take using the class directory (which includes the class name, its location and schedule).
 We use location, date (i.e., weekday M-F) and time to automatically determine if a student attends a class or not, checking the dwell time at the location at least equals 90% of the scheduled period (e.g., 110 minutes).
 Using this approach the phone can automatically determine the classes a student is taking and their attendance rates.
-Figure 1(b) shows class attendance rates across the term.
+We also cross check our inferred class schedule with the class schedule provided by each student.
+Figure 1(b) shows that class attendance rates across the term.

 We use behavioral space information to determine study behavior.
 We heuristically determine if a student's dwell time at a study areas (e.g., library, labs, study rooms, cafes where student primarily work) is at least 20 minutes.
 We consider periods shorter that 20 minutes are less likely to be real study periods.
 In addition to dwell time, we use activity and audio attributes to determine a student's level of focus at a study area.
 The value of activity indicates how often the phone moves - the person is either moving around in the study area or stationary but using the phone.
 We consider a number of scenarios.
 If a student is in a study (e.g., a library) and moves around we consider this contributes to a lack of focus.
 If the phone is mostly stationary in a study area, we consider this contributes to focus.
 We also use the audio attribute to determine the level of ambient noise in study areas.
-We consider quiet environments may contribute to study focus and noisy environments do not.
+We consider quiet environments contribute to study focus and noisy environments do not.
 Figure 1(a) shows the changing study duration and focus for all the students across the term.
 In term of focus, a higher activity value indicates that the student moves around less and thus is more focused and a higher audio value indicates that the student is in a quieter environment which is more conducive to being focused.
 We do not combine these values but use them as independent variables in the analysis section.
 We acknowledge that both activity and audio attributes can only represent coarse estimations of study focus.
 For example, noisy environments in cafes where students study may suit certain personalities and be more conducive to studying than quiet libraries.
-We also cannot determine if a student is actually studying or on online social networks.
+We also cannot determine if a student is actually studying or on social networks on their computers.
 Furthermore, if students study in a group their conversational data would be considered as a noisy environment.
+We argue, however, that behavioral spaces combined with dwell times, activity and audio attributes provide an new unobtrusive, if coarse estimation of study duration and focus.

-Figure 1: (a) Weekday average total study duration per student and study focus trends. (b) Weekly study duration and lecture duration trends with contrast to the number of deadlines.
+Figure 1: (a) Weekday average study duration and study focus trend. (b) Weekly study duration and lecture duration trend with contrast to the number of deadlines.
 Note, the number of deadlines is scaled. (c) Cumulative GPA distribution.